 Warm, fun-loving and generous Scottish people

 Scottish people have a worldwide reputation for warmth and friendliness.
-Whether it’s the 2.5 million visitors who travel to Scotland every year or the thousands who come to live permanently, so many talk of a genuine friendliness and a welcoming hospitality.
+Whether it’s the millions of visitors who travel to Scotland every year or the thousands who come to live permanently, so many talk of a genuine friendliness and a welcoming hospitality.

 Did you know that almost three quarters of European visitors say that one of the main reasons for visiting Scotland is its people?